iip-ecosphere/platform/platform/transport/transport.mqttv3/README.md

 For the moment, the regression tests exercise the transport connectors with simple JSON and [Google protobuf](https://developers.google.com/protocol-buffers) serialization against [HiveMQ](https://www.hivemq.com) as MQTT broker supporting MQTT v3 and v5.
 Dependencies to the json-simple library, Google protobuf and HiveQM are used for testing only and not required for platform execution.
 Serializers and data classes are reused from the basic transport component.
-For TLS testing, we use the keystore from the IIP-Ecosphere moquette testing package.
+For TLS testing, we use the keystore from the oktoflow moquette testing package.

 **Missing**
 - Validation/fixing topic names w.r.t.
 MQTT specification